lsy563193/obstacle_detector/README.md

 * `~scanners_separation` (double, default: 0.45) - the distance between centres of both scanners.

 #### 1.5.
 The static_scan_publisher node
 The auxiliary node which imitates a laser scanner and publishes a static, 360 deg laser scan of type `sensor_msgs/LaserScan` under topic `scan`.
+The node is mosty used for off-line tests.

+#### 1.6.
+The virtual_obstacle_publisher node
+The auxiliary node which publishes a set of virtual obstacles of type `obstacles_detector/Obstacles` under topic `obstacles`.
+The node is mosty used for off-line tests.

 ### 2. The messages

-The package provide three custom messages:
+The package provide three custom messages types:

 * `CircleObstacle`
   * `geometry_msgs/Point center`